Gozala/gozala.github.com/_posts/JS/2012-04-26-code-logic-not-mechanics.md

 Noticed a pattern ?
 We just write a logic, and if it needs to handle asynchronous input we wrap it into `promised(logic)`.

-Whats really important here is that such functions can be used to systems as black boxes as they do have **input** and **output**.
-Demonstration of that is an example from above:
+Whats really important here is that such functions can be used to build systems in black boxes, since they do have **input** and **output**.
+Demonstration of that is an example from above (assuming that `readURI` returns promise):

     #!/bin/javascript
     function makeView(templateURI, dataURI) {